b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 `.global label` - makes label global

-`.kernel` - allows the use of privileged instructions

 `.origin a` - places the code following the directive at address `a`.
-Will error if you give it a value less than the current pc (can use it to forward, not backward)
+Will error if you give it a value less than the current pc (can use it to forward, not backward).
+Only available in kernel mode.

+`.text`, `.data`, `.rodata`, and `.bss` will automatically create sections starting at the next available address, and are only available for user mode programs.

-`.fill imm` - zero extends `imm` to 32 bits, then places the value in the binary at the location of the `.fill`
+`.fill imm` - sign extends `imm` to 32 bits, then places the value in the binary at the location of the `.fill`

 `.space n` - expands to `.fill 0`, repeated `n` times

 `.define NAME n` - macro for defining constants

-## Privileged instructions

-By default, the assembler assumes you are writing user code and rejects privileged instructions.
-To use privileged instructions, put `.kernel` somewhere in the file (preferably at the top).

-Privileged instructions sometimes take a control register as an operand instead of a normal register.
-See the ISA doc for which ones do this.